-Plant modifications to be performed in FY 2023:
+Plant modifications to be performed in FY 2024:

-- New 1A2 1.5 MGD Storage tank and pumping system - Replacement of all electrical systems in chemical building
+Replacement of all electrical systems in chemical building

-Water Treatment Plant 2A
+3.8.2 Water Treatment Plant 2A

 WTP 2A was originally constructed in 1975 with a treatment capacity of 20 MGD.
 In FY 1994, the treatment capacity was expanded to 40 MGD with permitted capacity of 30 MGD.
 Water quality standards were maintained at WTP 2A throughout the year.
-Overall, the plant is in good condition and appeared to be operating satisfactorily at the time of the site visit.
-The following summarizes the observations performed for major subsystems resulting from the visual inspection performed on July 5, 2022 by Cordova Rodriguez & Associates.
+Overall, the plant is in good condition and appeared to be operating satisfactorily at the time of the site inspection.
+The following summarizes the observations performed for major subsystems resulting from the visual inspection performed on May 1, 2023, by Cordova Rodriguez & Associates.